 Now that JEE Main 2018 is over, the next question that comes up is - What after JEE Main?
 What are the various options that are available after appearing for the exam?
 What to do in case of low scores?
 What next in case of good scores?
 So many questions that come in the mind of the aspirants for whom much is at stake.
-The result of year long preparation in some cases more than 2 years of preparation says whether admissions to the NITs, IIITs and CFTIs is possible; whether qualifying for JEE Advanced will bear fruit on May 20 when the exam will be held.
+The result of year long preparation in some cases more than 2 years of preparation says whether admissions to the NITs, IIITs and CFTIs is possible; whether qualifying for JEE Advanced will bear fruit on May 20 when the exam was held.
 Careers360 takes a look at the various options available to students after JEE Main.
 The options may vary for students who have done well and students who may not have done well but the fact remains that there are good options.
 Take a look at the different possibilities that come as an answer to the question of what after JEE Main?

 JEE Main Answer Key

 The official JEE Main 2018 answer key were released on April 24.
 You must accessed the answer key published by various coaching institutes.
 You could have used the answer key to calculate your probable score.
 The correct answers to the questions asked in JEE Main were present in the answer key and you had to compare your answers with the ones given there.
 After calculating using the official marking scheme, the total marks would be your secured scores in JEE Main 2018 examination.

 JEE Main Rank Predictor can be used to calculate your probable score to know your rank.
 By knowing about the ranks, you will be informed about whether you have qualified JEE Main or not.
 This will also help you in making decisions regarding application for admissions into engineering institute.